KostasEreksonas/st-kostas/README.md

 `git clone https://github.com/KostasEreksonas/st-kostas.git`

-2. Go to the folder cloned repository:
+2. Go to the folder of the cloned repository:

 `cd st-kostas`